BeardScript/history-actions/README.md

 // Returns the current <MutationLog> being recorded. historyManager.getRecording();

-// The max number of undo's allowed (default: 20) historyManager.maxLogs = 25;
+// Set/Get the max number of undo's allowed (default: 20). historyManager.maxLogs = 20;

+// Returns true if an Action has been pushed to the current <MutationLog>. const isRecording: boolean = historyManager.isRecording();

 ```